epenchev/k3sync/README.md

-# Kpglite - A replicated sqlite for the Edge and K8s.
+# Kpglite - A replicated sqlite for K8s and Edge.
-Create your own replicated sqlite ecosystem for Edge or K8s.
+Create your own High Availability replicated sqlite ecosystem for K8s or Edge.
 Now you can run a High Availability K8s clusters consisting of only two nodes.